 5.4 Handling of unknown, unforeseen, and erroneous protocol data

-For U2N Remote UE, if sl-RemoteUE-RB-Identity is configured, when a SRAP Data PDU with SRAP header that contains a UE ID field or BEARER ID field which is not included in sl-SRAP-Config-Remote is received, the SRAP entity shall:
+For U2N Remote UE, if sl-LocalIdentity and sl-RemoteUE-RB-Identity are both configured, when a SRAP Data PDU with SRAP header that contains a UE ID field or BEARER ID field which is not included in sl-SRAP-ConfigRemote is received, the SRAP entity shall:

 - discard the received SRAP Data PDU.

-For U2N Relay UE, when a SRAP Data PDU with SRAP header that contains a UE ID field or BEARER ID field which is not included in sl-SRAP-Config-Relay is received except that the SRAP Data PDU from SL-RLC1 as specified in TS 38.331 [3] is the first SRAP Data PDU received from a U2N Remote UE, or when a SRAP Data PDU that contains a UE ID which does not match the concerned sl-LocalIdentity corresponding to sl-L2Identity-Remote of the ingress link is received by U2N Relay UE, the SRAP entity shall:
+For U2N Relay UE, when a SRAP Data PDU with SRAP header that contains a UE ID field or BEARER ID field which is not included in sl-SRAP-Config-Relay is received except in the case where the SRAP Data PDU from SL-RLC1 as specified in TS 38.331 [3] is the first SRAP Data PDU received from a U2N Remote UE, or when a SRAP Data PDU that contains a UE ID which does not match the concerned sl-LocalIdentity corresponding to sl-L2IdentityRemote of the ingress link is received by U2N Relay UE, the SRAP entity shall:

 - discard the received SRAP Data PDU.